 In the words of one student:

 Lauren DuBois (UMass ’11)

-In the fall of 2011, I was hired as that 4-H Extension Educator to oversee the Springfield SET program.
+After I graduated, I was hired as that 4-H Extension Educator to oversee the Springfield SET program.
 Working with Student Bridges and the Massachusetts 4-H Extension Youth Development Program has been a life changing experience.
 I now have a career that pushes me to grow positively every day.
 I am doing what I love.

 Service-learning is all about relationships.
 In the process of building those relationships one is also building a relationship with themselves and the world around them.

 EDUC 377 – Introduction to Multicultural Education (Laura Valdiviezo and others)